streetmix/streetmix/docs/support/faq.rst

 When you reuse or republish Streetmix content, you should mention the following:

   * That you created this content with Streetmix
-  * That the content is licensed under Creative Commons (or the BSD license, if the reproduction includes code)
+  * That the content is licensed under Creative Commons (or the AGPL license, if the reproduction includes code)
   * Include a link to Streetmix (https://streetmix.net/)

 We are flexible with attribution.
 You may be in a situation where you're not able to include all or some of those things.
 That's okay!
 But please use your best judgment about what form of attribution is viable for you.